 For Patients & Caregivers

-Bottom Line: Calcium glucarate has not been shown to treat or prevent cancer.
+Although lab studies suggest anticancer effects, calcium glucarate has not been shown to treat or prevent cancer in humans.

-Laboratory and animal studies suggest that calcium glucarate speeds up the elimination of carcinogens from the body.
+Lab and animal studies suggest calcium glucarate speeds up elimination of carcinogens from the body.
 Human studies have not been conducted.

 For Healthcare Professionals

-The glucarate component, not the calcium, accounts for the activity of this supplement.
-Calcium glucarate is absorbed from the gut as D-glucaric acid.
-D-glucaric acid is further converted to D-glucaro-1,4-lactone, which is thought to inhibit the activity of beta-glucuronidase (4).
-Beta-glucuronidase has been shown to decrease the rate of elimination of estrogen and carcinogens (e.g. polycyclic aromatic hydrocarbons and nitrosamines) by deconjugation (3).
-Inhibition of beta-glucuronidase activity with calcium glucarate is thought to improve excretion of metabolized estrogen and carcinogens (2).
+The glucarate component, not the calcium, accounts for the activity of calcium glucarate, which is absorbed from the gut as D-glucaric acid.
+This is further converted to D-glucaro-1,4-lactone, which is thought to inhibit beta-glucuronidase activity (4).
+Beta-glucuronidase has been shown to decrease the rate of elimination of estrogen and carcinogens such as polycyclic aromatic hydrocarbons and nitrosamines by deconjugation (3).
+Inhibition of beta-glucuronidase activity with calcium glucarate improves excretion of metabolized estrogen and carcinogens (2).
 D-glucarate can also be metabolized by gut bacteria, inhibit bacterial beta-glucuronidase, and potentially alter the enterohepatic cycle.
-D-glucarate may also interact with signal transduction pathways altering promotion and initiation of cancer cells (4).